trailofbits/mcp-context-protector/README.md

 # Context Protector

-A security wrapper for MCP servers that enforces trust-on-first-use pinning of tool descriptions and parameters.
+A security wrapper for MCP servers that enforces trust-on-first-use pinning of server instructions, tool descriptions, and tool parameters.

 ## Overview